Wolfurr/ERPI/collections/_projects/en/INEDIT.md

 - To define design and manufacturing strategies focusing on lowering ecological impact and addressing societal challenges.
 - To create an ecosystem of all stakeholders within European.

+## Working axis

+1. **Project Management**: WP1 brings resources to coordinate the INEDIT project.
+It will make sure the work is carried on time and deliverables are produced as planned; it will address the risk and quality management related to the other work packages and ensures the project keeps track regarding ethics, gender and individual preferences issues.

+2. **Specification of the DIT approach and Use Cases**: It identifies the state-of-the-art on co-creation environments, collect the needs and expectations for the DIT approach and classifies suitable Use Cases and their specific requirements.
+It will specify value elements to be delivered by our resulting physical and virtual platforms and create the DIT overall value chain scenarios and training activities.

+3. **Setting-up of an overall user-centered Open Innovation Platform**: It aims at creating a framework of technologies and methods supporting the different phases of the INEDIT process from co-creation to manufacturing.
+Fanvoice open innovation platform will be adapted for the DIT process so the modules can be integrated.

+4. **Framework of a replicable Open Manufacturing Demonstration Facility supporting the INEDIT process**: It aims to create a demonstration framework for OMDFs which matter for the customers and SMEs, allowing stakeholders switch from Conceptualization to Materialization with the adapted sustainable Logistic in a DIT dynamic.

+5. **Sustainable DIT Business Models**: It aims to create sustainable business models for the DIT approach.
+It addresses business scenarios, use involvement concept and sustainability-driven orchestrator to deliver at the end a roll-out strategy.

+6. **Use cases experiments demonstration and evaluation**: It deals with the instantiation of the INEDIT approach within four concrete use cases: manufacturing of wood furniture, 3D printing of wood, 3D printing of recycled plastic and smartification of furniture Main goal of WP6 is the complete validation of INEDIT framework It provides both validation and evaluation of the achieved results with a specific task on cultural analysis focusing on gender dimension.

+7. **Dissemination, Communication and Exploitation**: It includes all the activities related to communication, dissemination of the results and exploitation strategy.
+It also comprises a specific task on community building and user involvement.

 ## Academical partnerships

 {% include feature_row id="partners" %}

+## Scientific production

+- You can find the associated scientific production at: [https://cordis.europa.eu/project/id/869952](https://cordis.europa.eu/project/id/869952)

 ## Industrial partnerships